Gerald de Jong

 the process or the code?

-Whether it's about the physics behind a build, the software that models it, or simply wanting to see it in person — get in touch.
+Whether it's about the physics behind it, the software that generates it, the construction techniques that make it real, or simply wanting to see it in person — get in touch.